Chunlangg/image_text/README.md

-This is a project for the Telegram finacial detect
+This is a project for the Telegram financial detection program